BACKPACKS AND CHILDREN

 ICPA Newsletter November/December 1998 ~ FULL TEXT

-Rich Pistolese, (former) research director of the ICPA, draws our attention to the risks associated with backpacks.
-This article, written well before it's publication in late 1998, is most likely the first chiropractic article on the subject.
-Nice going, Rich!
+The ICPA draws our attention to the risks associated with backpacks.
+This article, written before it's publication in late 1998, is most likely the first chiropractic article on the subject.
+Good going, Rich!

 Backpack Misuse Leads to Chronic Back Pain